• Skip to primary navigation

 • Meanwhile, in a medium sauté pan over medium-low heat, warm up 1 tablespoon olive oil.
 Add onion and sauté until soften.
 Add the frozen corn and ham until warmed through.

 • For the sauce, in a medium pot over medium-low heat, melt 2 tablespoons butter.
 Add the flour and whisk for 2 minutes.
 Slowly whisk in the milk.
 Cook for 5 minutes, whisking occasionally to prevent sticking on the bottom.
 Reduce heat to low.
-Whisk in mozzarella and stir until fully incorporated.
+Whisk in gruyere cheese and stir until fully incorporated.
 Add a pinch of ground nutmeg.
 Season with salt and pepper.
 Stir in the cooked ham mixture and cooked pasta.
 Adjust with seasoning if needed.
 If the mixture is too thick, thin it out with a bit of the reserved pasta water.

 Notes